xaprb/xaprb.github.io/index.md

 ## Calendar

-* **Sep 13, 8-10 am** - Birding at Boxerwood.
-Open to all, beginners especially welcome.
-Meet at the kiosk.
-* **Sep 19 at 5pm** - Informal Gathering at Heliotrope 5 pm
-* **Sep 26, 8-10am** - Birding at McCormick Farm.
-Open to all.
-Meet at Lexington Food Lion parking lot at 7:15 am to carpool or at McCormick pond parking lot at 8 am.
 * **Oct 11, 8-10 am** - Birding at Boxerwood.
 Open to all.
 Meet at the kiosk.
 * **Oct 14, 7pm** – Program: “130 Species in 6 Days: A Photo Tour of Arizona” presented by Dick Rowe in the Kendal Community Room.
 Open to all.
 * **Oct 24, 8am** - Birding on Buena Vista River Walk.
 Open to all.
 Meet at Glen Maury Park entrance.

 Be alert for possible impromptu excursions!

-Details for Calendar events can be found in the Newsletter
+Details for Calendar events can be found in the Newsletter.

 **Join the Club!**  Dues are $15 per household, and donations above that amount are gratefully received.
 Your contribution helps pay for excellent programs open